 Public Pension Fund | Total Assets1 (AUM) | Date Reported | Region |

-With $2.86 trillion in total assets, the Social Security Trust Fund Investment from the U.S. is the largest public pension fund, followed by the Government Pension Investment Fund (GPIF) from Japan, with total assets amounting to $1.49 trillion.
+With $2.78 trillion in total assets, the U.S. Social Security Trust Fund is the largest public pension fund globally, followed by Japan’s Government Pension Investment Fund (GPIF), which manages $1.77 trillion in assets.

 The Social Security Trust Fund Investment is overseen by the Social Security Trust Administration (SSA) and was created with the mission of ensuring equity and accessibility in delivering Social Security (SS) services.
 In the fiscal year of 2023, the fund distributed more than $1.4 trillion to the beneficiaries of this system.
 This money primarily came through tax revenues, which amounted to $1.2 trillion.